 Encourage and support

 Probably the most important thing is to always be there to encourage and support your child.
-Even the most gifted children sometimes struggle with tasks that have been set, so helping them out with boost their morale and make them feel that they are learning something.
+Even the most gifted children sometimes struggle with tasks that have been set, and do not immediately run to buy medicine, so helping them out with boost their morale and make them feel that they are learning something.
 Although these services are good and needed every once in a while, constant motivation towards your child will help to make sure that they are not using a last minute essay writing service every week!
 By no means should you be doing everything for them, but talking them through how to solve a complicated algebra equation for example will mean they will be able to use what they have learnt in future lessons.

 Today’s Guest Blogger: